fabric-design/components/doc/api/ws-header.md

 Optionally call WSHeader.setStorageType('cookie', 'zalando') If you want a to use cookies instead of localStorage to persist the tokens.
 You can call WSHeader.getAccessToken().then(token => ...) to get the current access token.
 It will resolve null when no access token is present and therefore the user isn't logged in.
-If you configured the header with a refreshUrl you should subscribe the ws-auth-changed event.
-It will be emitted when the access token was refreshed and it will have the access token in the event details.

 **Parameters**